+Students must have completed 90 hours of study before declaring a General Studies major.
+All persons declaring the major must be in good academic standing with the University.
 New Students, Re-admit Students, and Transfer Students declaring the General Studies degree will have met the same requirements as those for general admission to the University.
 No degree will be undertaken without consultation with and approval by departmental Chairs.
+Students will select two or three concentrations drawn from majors and minors across the campus.
+Students may select majors from the same department when available.
+Neither Education, nor Social Work may be selected as concentrations.